bioconvert/bioconvert/doc/formats.rst

          chr11  5255660 5255661 HBD c.1 G>A 2659    delta0 thalassemia
          chr11  5247945 5247946 Hb Sheffield    2672    Hemoglobin variant
          chr11  5255415 5255416 Hb A2-Lyon  2676    Hemoglobin variant
          chr11  5248234 5248235 Hb Aix-les-Bains    2677    Hemoglobin variant

+.. warning:: Browser such as the Genome Browser (http://genome.ucsc.edu/) can visualise BED
-Only custom tracks can have header lines, which begin with the word "browser" or "track" to assist the browser in the display and interpretation.
+    files.
+Usually, BED files can be annotated using header lines, which begin with the word "browser" or "track" to assist the browser in the display and interpretation.

     Such annotation track header lines are not permissible in utilities such as bedToBigBed, which convert lines of BED text to indexed binary files.

+The file description below is modified from: http://genome.ucsc.edu/FAQ/FAQformat#format1.

 The first three required BED fields are: